fx2024ondiscord/macOS-Gaming-Optimizer-/README.md

 4. then run this "chmod +x optimize.py" in Terminal
 5. /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"   --it install Python

-6. then run this python optimize.py
+6. then run this in terminal  python3 optimize.py

 7. your Done it will pop out.